lokmansarkar99/express-prisma-react-crud/README.md

 ## Live Preview

-(Add a link to the live preview if available.
-If not, mention that it's a local development setup.)
-For example:  "This application is intended for local development.
+ "This application is intended for local development.
 A live preview is not currently available."

 ## Features